martinrybak/after_init/README.md

 # after_init

-Adds a `didInitState()` method to stateful widgets where you can safely access inherited widgets.
+Adds a `didInitState()` lifecycle method to stateful widgets where you can safely access inherited widgets.

 ![](after_init.png)